- Student Life

-Personnel, Procedures & Reporting
+Personnel, Procedures and Reporting

 The university employs a Director of Campus Safety who reports to the Dean of Student Life.
 The university also contracts with Allied Barton Security to provide personnel services.
 Safety Officer training is a joint venture between Allied Barton and William Woods University.